kauanrod/kauanrod/README.md

 <!-- I'm Kauan Rodrigues.
 I'm currently working as a full-stack software development intern during the day.
 At night, I switch to self-taught student mode - developing new projects as i create new projects and learn more and more!
 <br>
 Here on my Github Profile you'll see some of my personal projects but also, some academics too. -->
+## EN-US
+### ⚡️ A quick introduction

+- 🔭 I’m currently working as a Junior Developer at WebPosto.
+- 🌱 I'm focused on becoming a highly skilled full-stack developer.
+To achieve this, I have been dedicating my studies to React/Angular for the Front-end and Java for the Back-end, aligning my personal interests with market demands.
+- 🎒 I'll graduate in the first semester of 2026 with a bachelor's degree in Information Systems (equivalent to Computer Science).
+- 💼 I have worked as a developer at Americanas, where I gained experience with Angular, PHP, Laravel, MySQL, Docker, and Jenkins.
+Currently, I work with Java and Kotlin using Spring, and it has been my focus of study.
+- 🏢 I’m open to new projects and opportunities.
+Here’s my <a href="https://www.linkedin.com/in/kauanrod/">LinkedIn</a>, and my email is kauanrod@hotmail.com.

 ## PT-BR
 ### ⚡️ Uma rápida introdução